 1) A full version of this (Park and Ward, 2017) is at the Museum of Homelessness.

-2) An excellent early history of the building is Stilwell (2015) Housing the Workers: Early London County Council Housing, Part 3, section 36, can be found here.
-(Note: Please refer to link 36: Clare Market, Strand – Phase 2 at the bottom of the page)
+2) An excellent early history of the building is Stilwell (2015) Housing the Workers: Early London County Council Housing, Part 3, section 36.
+The PDF can be found here.
+(Refer to link 36: Clare Market, Strand – Phase 2 at the bottom of the page)